Some lower bounds for the maximal number of A-singularities in algebraic surfaces. II: Introduction

 \section{Introduction}

 A classical problem in algebraic geometry consists of determining the possible number of singularities of a given type for surfaces of degree $d$ in the complex projective space $\mathbb{P}^{3}({\Bbb{C}})$.
-Upper bounds for the maximal number of $A$-type singularities on degree $d$ complex algebraic surfaces have been given in \cite{var83, miy84}.
-Lower bounds for degree $d$ have been obtained in \cite{chm92, lab06, esc13, esc14b, esc26}.
-For a number of low degree surfaces certain explicit constructions give better lower bounds \cite{ cay69, kum64, tog40, bar96, end97, sar01, lab06b, bor13, bon25}.
+Upper bounds for the maximal number of $A_{\nu}$-type singularities on degree $d$ complex algebraic surfaces have been given in \cite{var83, miy84}.
+Lower bounds for degree $d$ have been obtained in \cite{chm92, esc13} for $\nu = 1$ ( nodes ) and \cite{lab06, esc14b, esc26} for $\nu > 1$.
+For a number of low degree surfaces certain explicit constructions give better lower bounds \cite{ cay69, kum64, tog40, bar96, end97, sar01, lab06b} for nodes and \cite{ bor13, bon25} for $\nu > 1$.
 The exact value of the upper bounds is known only for a few cases \cite{bea82, jaf97}.

 Complex algebraic surfaces of degrees $d=3q$ with a large number of type $A$ singularities have been constructed in a recent paper \cite{esc26}.
-We extend the construction to obtain lower bounds for the maximal number of singularities for a series of cases not considered in \cite{esc26}.
+We extend the construction to obtain new lower bounds for the maximal number of $A_{\nu}$ singularities for $\nu > 2$.

 The affine equations of the surfaces studied in \cite{esc26} consist of a sum of a bivariate polynomial ${\mathcal{J}}$ with three critical values and a univariate polynomial ${\mathcal{B}}$ with two critical values.
 The surfaces constructed in this paper have similar equations with new polynomials ${\mathcal{G}}$ replacing ${\mathcal{B}}$.
-The polynomials ${\mathcal{G}}$ have also two critical values and can be described in terms of planar trees which are obtained by a series of transformations applied to the trees associated to ${\mathcal{B}}$.
+The polynomials ${\mathcal{G}}$ have also two critical values and can be described in terms of planar trees which are obtained by a series of transformations applied to the trees associated to ${\mathcal{B}}$ and others.
 In this way the results about cusps and other $A_{\nu}$ singularities obtained in \cite{esc14a, esc14b} can be seen as special cases of this constructions.